What Is Nitrous Oxide

 Here’s how nitrous oxide will work: We’ll have you wear a nosepiece, which delivers a gas that has a slightly sweet odor and taste.
 You’ll breathe normally through your nose, and within a few minutes, you should begin to feel the effects of the nitrous oxide.

-You may start to feel slightly light-headed.
+You might start to feel slightly light-headed.
 You might also feel a slight tingling in your arms and legs and/or the sensation that your limbs are becoming heavy.
 For most people, though, the overriding feeling from laughing gas is one of calmness and also relaxation.

 You’ll be awake the whole time you’re receiving nitrous oxide, able to ask and answer questions and respond to our commands, but you may feel as if you’re in an altered state.